brick2928/AMD-Mobile-overclocking-capabilities/README.md

 | Ryzen 3 PRO 210 | No | No | No | Unknown | Yes | No
 | Ryzen 3 210 | No | No | No | Unknown | Yes | No
 ## Notes
-- LPDDR5 lacks tCMD and tRFC2, tRFC4 control
+- LPDDR5 lacks tCMD, tRFC2 and tRFC4 control
 - Pro CPUs might be incapable of Memory Overclocking

 ## Ryzen AI 300